jstephensdev/ad-free-typing/README.md

 2. idvidually delete stat round rows
 3. options display improvements
 4. more options, like non lorem ipsum sentences
-5. a better transition experience when a round is complete

 ## Bugs: add tests for and fix

 1. recent stats not ordering correctly
 2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char
-3. refreshing on either the options or recent stats pages routing issue

 ## Helpful Resources